ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Debugging Node.js Logs in Docker: A Developer’s Survival Guide - <a href="https://medium.com/@m.hannan313/debugging-node-js-logs-in-docker-a-developers-survival-guide-bd8f5a1cbc54?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+NestJS + RabbitMQ: Por que a abordagem oficial não é suficiente e como resolver - <a href="https://medium.com/@caetanocesar35/nestjs-rabbitmq-por-que-a-abordagem-oficial-n%C3%A3o-%C3%A9-suficiente-e-como-resolver-7727ab18392c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Hannan`**
+✍️ **posted by `Caetano César`**

-<blockquote>Dealing with “invisible” logs is a frustrating rite of passage when moving Node.js applications into Docker containers.
-You run docker…
+<blockquote>“Se você já implementou microserviços com NestJS e RabbitMQ, provavelmente sentiu que algo estava faltando.
+A abordagem oficial funciona…
 Continue reading on Medium »</blockquote>

 <h3>2.
-CryptoPulse: Building a Scalable Microservices Backend with Node.js - <a href="https://medium.com/@amitesh.kr/cryptopulse-building-a-scalable-microservices-backend-with-node-js-69df6bb66376?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Made Look-Ahead Bias Architecturally Impossible in Trading Backtests - <a href="https://tripolskypetr.medium.com/how-i-made-look-ahead-bias-architecturally-impossible-in-trading-backtests-63e4115f6e16?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amitesh Kumar`**
+✍️ **posted by `Petr Tripolsky`**

-<blockquote>How I built a production-style crypto tracking platform using Node.js, Redis, BullMQ, GraphQL, WebSockets and distributed tracing.
+<blockquote>The Problem That Breaks 90% of Trading Bots
 Continue reading on Medium »</blockquote>

 <h3>3.
-JavaScript vs Time: The Silent Bug That Ruins Production at 3 AM   - <a href="https://medium.com/@mehedi1dev/javascript-vs-time-the-silent-bug-that-ruins-production-at-3-am-f9e933456864?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Learning NestJS (Part 4): Validation Refactor, Isolated Test DB with Testcontainers, and CI… - <a href="https://medium.com/@bohdan_pastukh/learning-nestjs-part-4-validation-refactor-isolated-test-db-with-testcontainers-and-ci-24be40d4520a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `S M Mehedi`**
+✍️ **posted by `Bohdan Pastukh`**

-<blockquote>It’s 3:00 AM.
-Your phone vibrates.
-A user report just came in:
+<blockquote>In the previous article Learning NestJS (Part 3): GitHub Actions, DTO Validation, Unique Constraints, and e2e Testing, we continued…
 Continue reading on Medium »</blockquote>

 <h3>4.
-MCP Development with TypeScript, Google Cloud Run, and Gemini CLI - <a href="https://medium.com/@xbill999/mcp-development-with-typescript-google-cloud-run-and-gemini-cli-7decc9cc1394?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Don’t Waste the Wait: How a Client Blocker Saved My OAuth Integration - <a href="https://medium.com/@hrsa.kshyp/dont-waste-the-wait-how-a-client-blocker-saved-my-oauth-integration-7c8250ed9dab?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `xbill`**
+✍️ **posted by `Harshita Kashyap`**

-<blockquote>Leveraging the Gemini CLI and the underlying Gemini LLM to add support for building Model Context Protocol (MCP) AI applications in the…
+<blockquote>Why constraint-driven work is the secret weapon for developers (plus a critical QuickBooks Node.js fix)
 Continue reading on Medium »</blockquote>

 <h3>5.
-How to Choose the Right Node.js Hosting Provider in India? - <a href="https://medium.com/@vishakhacmt/how-to-choose-the-right-node-js-hosting-provider-in-india-2be758be1c24?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top JavaScript Interview Questions & Answers for Experienced UI Developers (2025) - <a href="https://javascript.plainenglish.io/top-javascript-interview-questions-answers-for-experienced-ui-developers-2025-dadd8e7f3055?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `NextCodeTech`**

+<blockquote>If you’re an experienced UI Developer, JavaScript interviews go far beyond basics like var, let, and const.
+Interviewers focus on…
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>6.
+Deploying a Node + TypeScript API on AWS EC2 with PM2, Nginx & GitHub Actions (CI/CD) - <a href="https://medium.com/@sarfarazahmed1012/deploying-a-node-typescript-api-on-aws-ec2-with-pm2-nginx-github-actions-ci-cd-1b49a880fe16?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vishakha Jangid`**
+✍️ **posted by `Sarfarazahmed`**

-<blockquote>With the rapid growth of web and mobile applications in India, Node.js
+<blockquote>You’ve built a Node + TypeScript API and now you want it running on a real server, behind Nginx, with automatic deployments from GitHub.
 Continue reading on Medium »</blockquote>

-<h3>6. ️ 10 Modern Node.js Tips to Supercharge Your Apps ⚡ - <a href="https://medium.com/@beenakumawat004/%EF%B8%8F-10-modern-node-js-tips-to-supercharge-your-apps-dc95210da838?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+Mediatify: A Pragmatic Mediator Pattern for TypeScript - <a href="https://medium.com/@faraj.shuaip97/mediatify-a-pragmatic-mediator-pattern-for-typescript-82a546523125?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Fatima✨`**
+✍️ **posted by `Faraj Shuaip`**

-<blockquote>Whether you’re building an API, CLI, or full-stack beast — these modern Node.js habits will level up your dev flow.
-Clean, fast, and ready…
+<blockquote>As TypeScript projects grow, one problem shows up fast: everything starts talking to everything.
+ Controllers call services.
+Services call…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-The Magic of Microinteractions: Tiny Details That Supercharge Frontend UX - <a href="https://medium.com/@vioscott/the-magic-of-microinteractions-tiny-details-that-supercharge-frontend-ux-ebb66aab9379?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built 7 Apps in 7 Days at 17 — Here’s What I Learned - <a href="https://medium.com/@estebancreate/i-built-7-apps-in-7-days-at-17-heres-what-i-learned-f8a2833a60d4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Victor Onyedikachi`**
+✍️ **posted by `esteban.create`**

-<blockquote>Most users can’t explain why an app feels “good.”
-But they feel it immediately.
+<blockquote>A week ago, I was staring at a blank screen, unsure where to start.
+Today, I have 7 fully deployed apps and a portfolio ready for clients.
 Continue reading on Medium »</blockquote>

 <h3>2.
-What’s the Difference Between a $500 Website and a $5,000 Website? - <a href="https://medium.com/@wardcreativestudio/whats-the-difference-between-a-500-website-and-a-5-000-website-f2c65d82050c?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript Generics for API Pagination: Compile-Time Safety for Cursors, Pages, and Limits - <a href="https://medium.com/@hjparmar1944/typescript-generics-for-api-pagination-compile-time-safety-for-cursors-pages-and-limits-e12e6ecc8cff?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ward Creative Studio`**
+✍️ **posted by `Bytecraft`**

-<blockquote>Why the “cheap option” usually ends up costing more
+<blockquote>Pagination is one of those “simple” API topics that quietly wrecks teams.
 Continue reading on Medium »</blockquote>

-<h3>3. #02 — Project Setup (Backend)| Django + React: From Scratch to App - <a href="https://medium.com/@pataspatek/02-project-setup-backend-django-react-from-scratch-to-app-c9f7464e23a4?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3.
+From Idea to Impact: How the Right Web Partner Takes Your Website from Concept to Launch - <a href="https://medium.com/@debashreetech25/from-idea-to-impact-how-the-right-web-partner-takes-your-website-from-concept-to-launch-33cd98d33b6a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Patrik Pátek`**
+✍️ **posted by `Debashree Jain`**

-<blockquote>Building a Full-Stack App with Purpose: Understanding the Why Behind Every Choice
+<blockquote>Building a website is no longer just about putting a few pages online.
+For today’s businesses, a website is often the first conversation…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Microsoft has rolled out a significant update to the Windows 11 Media Creation Tool, - <a href="https://medium.com/@melojack45/microsoft-has-rolled-out-a-significant-update-to-the-windows-11-media-creation-tool-85a977eca1bd?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Trump 2.0 Ignites the Crypto Revolution: How the GENIUS Act Positions America to Reclaim Global… - <a href="https://medium.com/@piggy.0128/trump-2-0-ignites-the-crypto-revolution-how-the-genius-act-positions-america-to-reclaim-global-36e286b65207?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jack Melo`**
+✍️ **posted by `Yui Chu`**

-<blockquote>improving the way users create bootable USB installers.
+<blockquote>In 2025, U.S. cryptocurrency regulation underwent a historic shift.
+The Trump administration swiftly moved from the conservative and…
 Continue reading on Medium »</blockquote>

 <h3>5.
-The Complete React.js Developer Roadmap for 2026 ️ - <a href="https://developer-in.medium.com/the-complete-react-js-developer-roadmap-for-2026-%EF%B8%8F-0a48f176fdf6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Git and GitHub Really Work — From Initialization to Pushing Code - <a href="https://medium.com/@aj326/how-git-and-github-really-work-from-initialization-to-pushing-code-ae80ad5a6a7b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Developer`**
+✍️ **posted by `Ayush Jaiswal`**

-<blockquote>💻 “React is not just a library; it’s an ecosystem!” — 🤖If you want to become a top-tier 🔋React.js developer in 2026, you need to…
+<blockquote>Today I learned the core workflow of using Git — one of the most important tools in software development.
+Understanding each command…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Mastering React Performance: useRef, useMemo & useCallback Simplified - <a href="https://medium.com/@pallavilodhi08/mastering-react-performance-useref-usememo-usecallback-simplified-013245db18ee?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Samsung Galaxy S26 could be one of the most important smartphones of 2026. - <a href="https://medium.com/@melojack45/the-samsung-galaxy-s26-could-be-one-of-the-most-important-smartphones-of-2026-fbe7ca2c4253?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pallavi Lodhi`**
+✍️ **posted by `Jack Melo`**

-<blockquote>Let’s be honest — you didn’t start learning React thinking you’d become a full-time state philosopher.
-You just wanted a cute button that…
+<blockquote>From smarter AI features to performance-focused upgrades and refined design choices, Samsung appears to be perfecting its flagship formula…
 Continue reading on Medium »</blockquote>

 <h3>7.
-100 dolerių sąskaitos rekvizito pinigai ar ieškote unikalių dekoracijų, ar esate kino kūrėjas ar… - <a href="https://medium.com/@pestondeelayu/100-doleri%C5%B3-s%C4%85skaitos-rekvizito-pinigai-ar-ie%C5%A1kote-unikali%C5%B3-dekoracij%C5%B3-ar-esate-kino-k%C5%ABr%C4%97jas-ar-3bb937ed85e2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+SiteGround vs Cloudways: Which Hosting Is Better for Speed, Growth, and Peace of Mind? - <a href="https://medium.com/@webhostdevs/siteground-vs-cloudways-which-hosting-is-better-for-speed-growth-and-peace-of-mind-30c2f3594699?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `WebHostDev`**

+<blockquote>An honest breakdown of shared hosting vs managed cloud hosting — and why most growing sites eventually switch.
+Continue reading on Medium »</blockquote>

+<h3>8.
+Cloudways vs DigitalOcean: Which Cloud Hosting Is Actually Worth Your Money? - <a href="https://medium.com/@webhostdevs/cloudways-vs-digitalocean-which-cloud-hosting-is-actually-worth-your-money-f79e351853ca?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `deelayu peston`**
+✍️ **posted by `WebHostDev`**

-<blockquote>E-Mail-Adresse……experttdocx@gmail.com
-((Ką?)…+1(310)818–3573))
-Telegrama….(+237672351658)
+<blockquote>A no-BS breakdown of managed vs unmanaged cloud hosting, performance, pricing, and who should really use each.
 Continue reading on Medium »</blockquote>

 <br/>